KaySackey/Nemo/README.rst

 Right now Nemo is running in 'Mixed' mode, in that it will always try to make sense of your document.
-However if you start a nemo block, it'll expct all of the contents to follow Nemo rules.
+However if you start a nemo block, it'll expect all of the contents to follow Nemo rules.
 That means it may improperly nest things if you mix tabs & spaces.

 I have something coded up called "strict mode", that essential forces everything to have proper indentation without any laxity.